 top of page

-Dayvault’s Drug Store Building
+Dayvault’s Drug Store Building: Lenoir

-2019 Award of Merit - Best Endangered Properties Rescue Effort
+Best Endangered Properties Rescue Effort

 Narrowly saved from demolition, the Dayvault Drug Store Building at 122 South Boundary Street in Downtown Lenoir has been a fantastic rehabilitation project for the City that demonstrates the infectious power of revitalizing older properties.